Brain Frog (BRAIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brain Frog Historical Price

-According to the latest data gathered on Brain Frog live price page, the current price of Brain Frog is 0.00296614USD.
-The circulating supply of Brain Frog(BRAIN) is 10.00M BRAIN , giving it a market capitalization of $29.66K.
+According to the latest data gathered on Brain Frog live price page, the current price of Brain Frog is 0.00240918USD.
+The circulating supply of Brain Frog(BRAIN) is 10.00M BRAIN , giving it a market capitalization of $24.09K.

 The Brain Frog Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRAIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.